davidjosephhayes/NationbuilderSplashEvertime/README.md

-# NationbuilderSplashEvertime
+# Nationbuilder Splash Evertime
-Include the scripts (jQuery, jQuery Cookie, splashevertime.js) into your Nationbuilder theme (if necessary).
+Include the scripts (splasheverytime.js) into your Nationbuilder theme.
+It changes all the shplash cookies to expire at the end of the session.